Crowds gather for scandal-ridden former Italian PM Berlusconi’s state funeral - KTVZ

 By Rob Picheta and Antonia Mortensen, CNN

-(CNN) — Mourners have gathered in Milan ahead of the state funeral of Silvio Berlusconi, the divisive and domineering former premier who remained omnipresent in Italian public life for decades until his death on Monday.
+(CNN) — Mourners have gathered in Milan for the state funeral of Silvio Berlusconi, the divisive and domineering former premier who remained omnipresent in Italian public life for decades until his death on Monday.

-The service will take place on Wednesday afternoon in Milan’s gothic Duomo cathedral, with some dignitaries from around the world expected to attend.
+Berlusconi’s coffin left Villa San Martino in Arcore, outside Milan, and was transported through the city center to Milan’s gothic Duomo cathedral for Wednesday’s service.

 A day of mourning has also been declared for the ex-premier, but some have contested the frills of the send-off for a colorful figure who was briefly banned from politics following a 2012 tax fraud conviction.